-The project has always had a community focus, demonstrated by the large number of volunteers involved (over 650 volunteers).
-This ethos extended to working with groups such as Youth Offenders, Princes Trust, Duke of Edinburgh and local schools to provide work placements, providing real life experience in heritage, retail, site management and tourism.
-So far, over the last 23 months we have hosted 84 individuals through this scheme.
+The project has always had a community focus, demonstrated by the large number of volunteers involved (over 450 volunteers).
+This ethos extended to working with groups such as Youth Offenders, the Probation Service, Prince’s Trust, Duke of Edinburgh and local schools to provide work placements, providing real life experience in heritage, retail, site management and tourism.
+So far we have hosted 131 individuals through this scheme.

 Volunteers are encouraged to get involved with creating habitats in the gardens and looking after them.
 This has included CSR days for a range of local businesses and groups.
 Princes Trust ran a project for NEETS based around the planting in the International Peace Garden.

-Our volunteers have access to a huge range of courses and training from Tour Guiding to First Aid, from Barista training to producing archival metadata. over the last 5 years of the project we have provided over 1,800 training opportunities.
+Our volunteers have access to a huge range of courses and training from Tour Guiding to First Aid, from Barista training to producing archival metadata.
+Over the last 5 years of the project we have provided over 1,900 training opportunities.
 To find out about becoming a volunteer, click here

 Before opening the Centre the project had welcomed over 20,000 people to the site through a programme of Open Days and tours.
-People were able to watch from the site the progress of the build.
+People were able to watch the progress of the build from the site.

 Our Learning Team are active in the community too, going into schools and creating a mobile pop up exhibition enabling more people to learn about Bomber Command.
 Our Engagement team can be seen around the country talking to groups and associations about the work of the Command and the history of the project.
 Anything from after dinner speaking to full lectures have enabled over 55,000 people to engage with their heritage.